ADirin/OTP2_LectureMaterial/Week1_Introduction /Introduction.md

 Internationalization is the process of designing software products that meet the linguistic, cultural, and technical requirements of different countries and regions.

+Globalization has made it essential for software products to be accessible and user-friendly across different languages, regions, and cultures.
+The process of designing software without hard-coded assumptions based on locale is known as internationalization (i18n).

+Internationalization prepares the software for localization (l10n), which involves adapting it to specific languages and regions.
+Properly internationalized software allows for smooth localization with minimal changes to the core codebase.

 `Figure 1 present the most of the top 25 world languages`

 > ![Top languages](/Images/world-languages-graphics.jpg)